 3. Use the GPU Control Panel to Set Preferred GPU for Apps

-You can also use the dedicated graphics cards control panel to manage the preferred graphics card for a selected app.
+You can also use the dedicated graphics card control panel to manage the preferred graphics card for a selected app.

-For NVIDIA, head over to its control panel and the select the “Manage 3D Settings” from the Left-Hand menu.
+For NVIDIA, head to its control panel and select “Manage 3D Settings” from the Left-Hand menu.